someonesdad1/plib/README.md

 single blank line where I'm working in the file.
 The editor I use has commands to move to the next or previous paragraph, which is an empty line.
-Thus, I can fold the text, go to another section and look at the code, then get back to my working spot with one key press.
+Thus, I can fold the text, go to another section and look at the code, then get back to my working spot with one key press without having to e.g. remember a position or assign a location.
 It's very efficient.
 To jump between different sections, insert blank lines as needed.

 # Environment